2018-19 Skating Season Start Dates

 The Coach will make a decision if skating lessons will be cancelled due to adverse weather conditions (extreme temperatures, icy roads, etc.) by 1PM on day of skating lessons.
-An email and text message will be sent out to membership and posted to facebook and our website by that time so please check for updates.
+An email will be sent out to membership and posted to facebook and our website by that time so please check for updates.

 We will be having our annual Carnival/Skating Showcase in March.
 The skaters and coaches of the club work very hard throughout the year and this show gives them the opportunity to showcase the skills they have acquired.
 We will discuss the Carnival/Showcase initially at the AGM and separate meeting(s) will be scheduled as required to determine format and scope of this years show and what will be required in terms of effort and resources.

 Request for refunds for skaters MUST be submitted in writing to the president within 30 days of first skating lesson for full term skaters and 14 days of the first lesson for Jan-Mar Term Skaters.
-The Skate Canada and Ag Society fees are NON-REFUNDABLE ($40) as well a $20 administration fee for cancellation will be charged and the refund will be pro-rated based on the number of lessons having occurred.
+The Skate Canada Fee, ODAS fee and Administration Fee are NON-REFUNDABLE.
+A $25 withdrawal fee will be charged.
+All other amounts owing will be refunded.

-Pre CanSkate is a learn-to-skate program for toddlers or children with no experience on skates.
-Minimum age is 3 years of age, your child must be able to follow instructions, and stand off ice with skates on.
+Pre CanSkate is a learn-to-skate program for children with no experience on skates.
+Minimum age is 3 years of age.
+Your child must be able to follow instructions and stand off ice with skates on.
 The 30 minute session consists of a Circle Time Warm Up, a 10 min lesson with a Certified Coach, a 10 min Fun Activity group with a Program Assistant, and then Circle Time Cool Down.
 Please be patient with your child’s progress.
 At this stage, we are looking for them to find comfort on the ice, balance, fall down & get up, and basic movement along the ice.
 This is enforced through constant movement, action songs, games, activities, and creative expression.